-I know the common wisdom is women wear high heels to attract men but my boyfriends have never liked me wearing them.
+Though it’s commonly believed that women wear high heels to attract men, my boyfriends have never liked me wearing them.
 I’m a moderately tall woman with unapologetic posture—none of that stooping or pigeon-toeing you find in many ladies of a certain height.
 Chalk it up to my stint as a yogi, as well as the fact that I am the shortest woman in my family.
-I am still taller than my dad; in the Rosman clan, a phallus doesn’t necessarily grant you physical dominance.
+Keep in mind that I am still taller than my dad; in the Rosman clan, a penis doesn’t necessarily grant you physical dominance.

-Maybe it was a desire to get as far as possible from Dad that led me to dating improbably tall men when I was younger.
-Six foot two, six foot four —one boyfriend (a German, no less) was six foot six.
-But I also think many women are wired for tall men, as if their height genetically signals good bones, good brains, good odds.
+Maybe it was a desire to get as far as possible from my father that led me to date improbably tall men when I was younger.
+Six foot two, six foot four.
+One boyfriend–a German, no less–was six foot six.
+But I also think some of us are just wired for tall men, as if their height genetically signals good bones, good brains, good odds.
 Not to mention that it’s hard to resist a fellow who can swing you over his shoulders.

 In my early 30s I began a serious relationship with a man poised to become a huge success.
-This man was not only relatively short (only a few inches taller than me) but physically unprepossessing.
-I ended our relationship for a reason I still do not regret despite the legendary Internet company he launched soon after our breakup.
-I appreciated his mind, work ethic, and self-confidence, but couldn’t bear the prospect of a life in which his body was the only to which I had access.
-As he himself barely acknowledged the body in question, it would have been a patently unfair arrangement.
+Only a few inches taller than me, this man was not only shorter than my typical suitors but was generally physically unprepossessing.
+Nerdy, even.
+I ended our relationship for a reason I still do not regret despite the legendary Internet company he launched soon after our breakup: though I appreciated his mind, work ethic, and self-confidence, I couldn’t bear the prospect of only sleeping with him for the rest of my life.
+As he barely acknowledged that he even had a body, it would have been a patently unfair arrangement.

-Afterward, I continued to date shorter people.
-Partly this was because I had changed my dating criteria (my tenure with the Internet genius had taught me to value more than good looks) but partly, I am sorry to say, because not as many tall drinks of water were around for the swallowing.
+Afterward, I continued to date relatively short people.
+Partly this was because I had changed my dating criteria (my tenure with the Internet genius had taught me to value more than good looks) but partly, I am sorry to say, because not as many tall drinks of water were around for the, ahem, swallowing.
 I did not date any cis-men shorter than me (nor any with unusually small penises; there must be some sexual benefits to dating biological males) but none of these suitors–male or female–cleared six feet.

 Theoretically, this was not a cause for concern.
 These days, it’s not such a big deal for women to be taller than men.
 Maybe everyone has been unconsciously influenced by the queer community, in which femmes often loom over butches.
 Lord knows the shorter butches I’ve dated have never minded my height.
 And look at all the tiny men proudly squiring supermodels about, Tom Cruise and his succession of towering beauties.